Christianity in Myanmar: Oriental Orthodoxy

+History

 When the Japanese seized Burma in 1942, the British and American missionaries fled, but they returned in 1945.
 Independence from Britain came in 1947, and for years there was simmering tension and sometimes military action by the government against the Karens.
 This strengthened the Christian religiosity of the Karens minority, and deepened the hostility of the majority Buddhist population toward Christianity.
 In 1959 the Catholics numbered 184,000, and Protestants were 225,000; most of the Protestants were Baptists.
 The Catholics began transferring control from the missionaries to local elements in 1959, with the appointment of the Archbishop of Mandalay who is a descendant of Portuguese who arrived in the 17th century.
 Likewise, the Protestants transferred control to locals in the 1950s.

-Recent

 In 1966 all foreign missionaries were expelled by the Burmese government, but the Burmese Protestant church has become a vibrant missionary-sending movement, despite financial limitations and geographic isolation.
 The growth in conversions to Christianity can also be attributed to changes in generations of minority groups from animism to Christianity, or as a reaction to Buddhist nationalism, generally associated with the Burmese majority, although this has also been happening in nearby parts of northeastern India as well, where the states of Nagaland and Mizoram, both of which border Myanmar, are now majority Christian.
 The percentage of Christians in the Chin minority group grew from 35% in 1966 to 90% in 2010 and in the Kachin minority group, it grew from 40% in 1966 to 90~95% in 2010.

 Generally speaking, most Christians are from the minority ethnic groups such as the Chin, Karen, Lisu, Kachin, and Lahu.
 Baptists, Assemblies of God, Methodists and Anglicans form the strongest denominations in Burma.
 The CIA World Factbook mentions that 4% of the population of Myanmar is Christian (Baptist 3%, Roman Catholic 1%).
 The Anglican Communion is represented in Burma by the Church of the Province of Myanmar.
 As of 2006, it has about 62,000 members.

 Henry Van Thio has been Second Vice President of Myanmar since 2016.
 He is an ethnic Chin and a member of the United Pentecostal Church International, making him the first non-Buddhist, as well as the first Christian, to hold the office of the Vice President of Myanmar.
 His faith has been the subject of controversy, as after his appointment nationalist monks protested saying that only Buddhists should hold political positions.

 In 2015, the U.S. Embassy in Myanmar announced that it gave an award of $125,000 to World Monuments Fund (WMF) to restore the historic First Baptist Church in Mawlamyine (Moulmein) through the Ambassadors Fund for Cultural Preservation.
 First Baptist Church in Mawlamyine is Myanmar's first Baptist church and it was initially built in 1827 by Adoniram Judson.